MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

    collectors.
 A huge number of different garbage collection policies are available and each have their own benefits and drawbacks.

-The BON specification builds upon the existing Java specification, which already defines:
+The BON specification extends the existing Java specification, which already defines:

 - a heap where Java objects are stored.
 This heap is automatically managed by a garbage collector.
 - a semantically immutable set of objects, the pool of intern `String`_,